theundergroundseattle/the-underground/README.md

-# 201-group-project
+# THE UNDERGROUND
-Group project for week 4 of Code Fellows Code 201
+This is the group project for week 4 (Project Week) of Code Fellows Code 201.

+The Underground is a multi-genre dance club in Pioneer Square.
+It is owned & operated by David Cole & Marc Pospisio under Trak Killerz, LLC.

+## Contributors
+- David Cole
+- Disa Marnesdottr
+- Kyle Hillman
+- Robert Hatfield